benmiller314/dsam2024fall/uploads/letter-from-ben-2024.md

 turn out a draft of a seminar paper.
-Some parts may feel automatic, and fast; but figuring out which automations to run, and what to do with the outputs, and -- ha! that's assuming there will even *be* an output without lots of experimentation matching your inputs to what the software expects -- suffice it to say, [as Paul Valéry said of poems](https://www.jstor.org/stable/4333487), a digital project is "never really finished, only abandoned."
+Some parts may feel automatic, and fast; but figuring out which automations to run, and what to do with the outputs, and -- ha! that's assuming there will even *be* an output without lots of experimentation to match your inputs to what the software expects -- suffice it to say, [as Paul Valéry said of poems](https://www.jstor.org/stable/4333487), a digital project is "never really finished, only abandoned."